-Mr. Loranger entered into an employment agreement with the Company under which he serves as President and Chief Executive Officer, as well as a member of the Board.
-The term of Mr. Loranger's employment agreement is from June 28, 2004 to June 27, 2007, subject to automatic 12 month extensions unless ITT Industries or Mr. Loranger gives at least 180 days prior written notice of non-extension.
-Mr. Loranger receives a base salary of \$900,000, subject to increase by the Board of Directors.
+Mr. Loranger entered into an employment agreement ("The Steven R. Loranger Employment Agreement") with the Company under which he serves as President and Chief Executive Officer, as well as a member of the Board of Directors.
+The term of Mr. Loranger's employment agreement is from June 28, 2004 to June 27, 2007, subject to automatic 12-month extensions unless ITT Industries or Mr. Loranger gives at least 180 days prior written notice of non-extension.
+Mr. Loranger received a base salary of \$900,000 under the agreement, subject to increase by the Board of Directors.
 He is eligible to receive an annual cash bonus under the AIP based upon the achievement of performance targets established by the Committee, with a target bonus equal to 100% of his base salary and a maximum bonus equal to 200% of his base salary.
+In March 2006, the Committee set Mr. Loranger's target AIP bonus at 110% of his base salary for the 2006 performance year, such AIP award, if any to be paid in 2007.

-The agreement provides for the grant by ITT Industries, Inc. in the 2005 fiscal year of a long-term incentive award with an aggregate target value of \$4,500,000, consisting of (i) a target award in the amount of \$1,800,000 granted pursuant to the LTIP for the performance period January 1, 2005 through December 31, 2007 and (ii) a target award in the amount of \$450,000 under terms identical to those of the LTIP (but not awarded under the LTIP) (the "Phantom LTIP Award"), to be paid on or before March 30, 2008 in cash, shares or a combination thereof, plus (iii) a non-qualified stock option grant with an aggregate value of \$2,250,000 made during the first quarter of 2005 pursuant to the 2003 Plan.
+Pursuant to The Steven R. Loranger Employment Agreement, Mr. Loranger received a grant by ITT Industries in the 2005 fiscal year of a long-term incentive award with an aggregate target value of \$4,500,000, consisting of (i) a target award in the amount of \$1,800,000 granted pursuant to the LTIP for the performance period January 1, 2005 through December 31, 2007 and (ii) a target award in the amount of \$450,000 under terms identical to those of the LTIP (but not awarded under the LTIP) (the "Phantom LTIP Award"), to be paid on or before March 30, 2008 in cash, shares or a combination thereof, plus (iii) a non-qualified stock option grant with an aggregate value of \$2,250,000 made during the first quarter of 2005 pursuant to the 2003 Plan.
 Mr. Loranger also participates in the LTIP for the performance periods January 1, 2003 through December 31, 2005 and January 1, 2004 through December 31, 2006, with a target award for each such performance period of \$1,800,000.
-Mr. Loranger also will be eligible for an additional target Phantom LTIP Award in respect of each 2003-2005 and 2004-2006 performance period in the target amount of \$700,000, in accordance with his employment agreement.
-Mr. Loranger received sign-on awards of 125,000 non-qualified stock options and 125,000 restricted stock units on June 28, 2004.
+Payment for the 2003 target LTIP awards was made in January 2006 and such amount is included in the Summary Compensation Table on page 50.
+Mr. Loranger also will be eligible for an additional Phantom LTIP Award in respect of each of the 2003-2005 and 2004-2006 performance periods in the target amounts of \$700,000, in accordance with his employment agreement.
+Mr. Loranger received sign-on awards of 250,000 non-qualified stock options and 250,000 restricted stock units on June 28, 2004, as adjusted to reflect the February 21, 2006 2:1 stock split.

-Mr. Loranger is eligible to participate in the Company's benefit plans on the same basis as our other senior executives, may use our corporate aircraft for business travel and occasional personal use (when not otherwise scheduled for business use), and may receive reimbursement for the initiation fee and dues for at least one business club.
+Mr. Loranger is eligible to participate in the Company's benefit plans on the same basis as other senior executives, may use corporate aircraft for business travel and occasional personal use (when not otherwise scheduled for business use), receives a monthly automobile allowance of \$1,300, and may receive reimbursement for the initiation fee and dues for at least one business club